ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 During its membership in the OSCORE group, the client might change the authentication credential that it uses in the group.
 When this happens, the client uploads the new authentication credential to the Group Manager, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-After that, and in order to continue communicating with the RS, the client MUST perform the following actions.
+After that, in order to continue communicating with the RS, the client MUST perform the following actions.

 1. The client requests a new access token T_NEW to the AS, as defined in {{sec-c-as-comm}}.
 In particular, when sending the access token request as defined in {{sec-c-as-token-endpoint}}, the client specifies: